 - If your vet has provided you with medication, be sure to follow their advice and administer your cat’s medication at the instructed time.

-- If your cat has nasal discharge or runny eyes, take a clean, soft cloth (i.e., microfiber or disposable cotton pad) and rub this gently across their face.
-Avoid direct contact with their eyes.
+- If your cat has nasal discharge or runny eyes, take a clean, soft cloth (i.e., microfiber or disposable cotton pad) and rub this gently across its face.
+Avoid direct contact with its eyes.
 Make sure you wash or dispose of the cloths after use to prevent the spread of infection.

 - Make sure your cat’s water bowl is within easy reach at all times.

 - Buy your cat’s favorite meal and offer it to them.
-You could sprinkle a few chunks of tuna on their food to kick-start their appetite.
-Your vet may provide you with specific feeding advice during the recovery period, so be sure to follow this.
+You could sprinkle a few chunks of tuna on its food to kick-start its appetite.
+Your vet may provide you with specific feeding advice during the recovery period.

 Most cats will appreciate being left alone when they are sick.
 You should monitor your pet closely but don’t try to stroke or play with them during this time.

 How To Prevent Kennel Cough in Cats

 If one of your animals does contract this infection, there are ways you can prevent the spread of infection.
 Here are some tips to consider:

 Keep the house as clean as possible, especially in sleeping and eating areas.
 Buy a pet-friendly disinfectant cleaning spray and use this daily.

 Disinfectants are not necessarily able to destroy Bordetella, but they will be effective against many other microbes.
 Keep your cat’s litter box clean and dispose of any dog poop immediately to prevent the spread of infection.

 Make sure each animal has its own resources (bed, food/drink bowl, blanket) to prevent the spread of infection.